Dockless hire bike parking bays consultation

 Proposals for new hire bike bays (Phase Four Consultation)

-Implementing this proposal will require repurposing some on-road parking bays into hire bike bays.
+Implementing designated hire bike parking will require repurposing some on-road parking bays into hire bike parking bays.
 Each converted parking bay (approximately 5-10m) will hold space for up ten to twenty hire bikes.

 If you have further questions, contact us at Environment@islington.gov.uk (or write to: Environment, 1 Cottage Road, London, N7 8TP).